 The College has a specialist Learning Development team who provide additional learning support which is tailored to you.
 The team has its own suite of rooms including dedicated computers, specialist software and a quiet zone.

 The Learning Support Team offers one-to-one development or small group support to enable you to develop the necessary skills to succeed on your course.
 This might be specialist support for an impairment or disability, individually planned support for those with a recognised learning difficulty, or generalised help to raise the standard of work for any student, whether or not you have a specific difficulty.
 Assistance is offered for all subjects with an emphasis on study skills and essay writing, using a variety of techniques and resources.

-The counselling and psychotherapy service at St Brendan’s offers a confidential non-judgemental space where you can talk about any emotional and psychological problems which may be affecting your ability to study.
-Through counselling or therapy you can talk about your problems and worries and find alternative ways of moving forward in life.
+The welfare support team at St Brendan’s offers a confidential non-judgemental space where you can talk about any problems which may be affecting your ability to study.
+With welfare support you can talk about your problems and worries and find alternative ways of moving forward in life.
 Appointments are available for all students.

 To find out more about Learning Development and SEND click here.

 I came from a school in Bath and had just completed

 Year 12.
 This was a difficult year as the subjects I chose